 If you have a FRACAS it will be full of left-side problems.
 Each one will have its associated 4 to 10 contributing life cycle influences.
 Those associated causes will not be listed with the problem because you don’t know what they are, and it is highly unlikely you will never know what they all are.

 But on the right-side those causes don’t exist so strongly.
 On the right-side is the best that can be done at the moment in your company.
 Go and task your RCA teams to find-out what was done on the right-side to produce those better performances and keep doing it!
-Put the right-side actions, behaviours, practices and decisions into your procedures and teach those new procedural requirements to your people.
+Put the right-side actions, behaviors, practices and decisions into your procedures and teach those new procedural requirements to your people.

 That simple change in focus, from looking for the causes of your past problems to finding your past best practices and making them your standard operating practice, is going to reduce the frequency of your problems.
 By focusing on what to do to deliver better performance, not what to do to stops problems, you will introduce and use the practices that bring more successes to your company.
 You switch mindsets from seeing problems every where to seeing answers every where.

-Once you realise that using best practices brings you greater success you will search for more answers to get more successes.
+Once you realize that using best practices brings you greater success you will search for more answers to get more successes.
 Eventually you will discover ACE 3T work quality assurance and precision maintenance waiting for you to use.
 When you adopt the ACE 3T work quality assurance method with precision maintenance you will produce reliability; guaranteed!
 You will then be on the right path to operational excellence.

 I hope the above thoughts contain information and suggestions to let you improve your operation.